withassociates/notebook.withassociates.com/_posts/2015-08-12-lunch-with-phoenix.md

 **Calum**:

-> Don’t know, it just seemed interesting.
-It was very much… it’s like
+> It's an interesting one.
+It’s very much the new hotness, isn't it?
-> the new hotness innit?
-So we thought we’d give it a bash.
+> So we thought we’d give it a bash, get a rudimentary grasp of how it works.

 **Jamie**:

-> So we have this [API which is kind of a bridge to Spotify][0] running
+> In the studio, we have this [API which is kind of a bridge to Spotify][0]
-> on a Mac Mini, and we already built a server for it using [Grape][1]
+> running on a Mac Mini.
+We'd already built a server for it using [Grape][1], a
-> which is like a DSL-thing for [Rack][2].
-A bit like [Sinatra][3] but
+> DSL-thing for [Rack][2].
+A bit like [Sinatra][3] but purely for generating
-> just for generating APIs.
+> APIs.

-> So we built it with Grape, in Ruby.
+> So our API was written with Grape, in Ruby.
 It wasn’t super slow… but it
 > wasn’t fast by any means.
 It did fall over quite a lot.

 **Calum**:

-> Yep
+> Yeah, there were times when I couldn't change a song fast enough.

 **Jamie**:

-> So we had a look at Phoenix.
-So… it was good because we knew
+> So we thought we'd have a look at replicating the API in Phoenix.
+> It seemed like a good place to start because we knew
-> exactly the API should look like.
+> exactly how the API should look.

 **Calum**:

-> It could be bashed out in an hour.
+> It could potentially be bashed out in an hour.

 **Jamie**: